geraudmathe/Locomotive-fundamentals/README.md

 **Presentation**

-Theses options let you customise a bit how entries of your model are displayed in the backoffice page.
+Theses options let you customise how entries of your model are displayed in the backoffice page.

 - Label field :

-	Choose the field of the model displayed for each entrie.
+	Choose the field of the model displayed for each entry.

 	If you choose the field ```title```, you have :